-Generally, in c# the relational operators will return true only when the defined operands relationship becomes true otherwise, it will return false.
+Generally, the c# relational operators will return true only when the defined operands relationship becomes true.
+Otherwise, it will return false.

 The following table lists the different types of operators available in c# relational operators.